jinfy/Hydrological-Analysis-Service/README.md

 # Hydrological-Analysis-Service
-The data for  An LLM-based Method for Automatic Generation of Hydrological Analysis Service Chains.
+The demo code for  An LLM-based Method for Automatic Generation of Hydrological Analysis Service Chains.